juanhebert/borgerservice-telegram-bot/README.md

 ### Step 3: Connect to your Bot

 Launch the bot by running `npm start`.
-You can now add your bot to Telegram, which will subscribe you to the notifications automatically.
+You can now add your bot on Telegram, which will subscribe you to the notifications automatically 🙂

 ## Available commands

-- `/subscribe`
+- `/subscribe` (synonymous with `/start`)
 - `/unsubscribe`
 - `/ping`

+## Dependencies

+- Node v14 (the latest LTS version as of writing)